Posts tagged “cbp”

 Timeline of major U.S. tariff actions (IEEPA, Section 122, Section 232, Section 301) with refund implications and practical notes for importers.

-IEEPA Duties Ended, Section 122 Began, De Minimis Still Suspended
+IEEPA Duties Ended, Section 122 Began, and CIT Later Invalidated Section 122

-A plain-English update on what changed after the Supreme Court’s IEEPA tariff ruling: CBP ended IEEPA duty collection, a Section 122 surcharge began, de minimis remains suspended, and FedEx’s message to affected customers.
+A plain-English update on what changed after the Supreme Court's IEEPA tariff ruling, CBP's CAPE launch, the May 7 Section 122 CIT ruling, de minimis status, and FedEx pass-through issues.

 Informational only — not legal advice.
 RefundArrow is not a law firm, and this resource does not create an attorney‑client relationship with Himmelstein & Adkins, LLC.
 Tariff/refund outcomes depend on your facts, entry records, and evolving CBP/court guidance; consult qualified customs counsel for advice on your situation.